This page will help you understand South Dakota alcohol laws and avoid expensive fines or even jail. Also wasted time and ……….embarrassment.

 IV.
 Legal Advice about Drinking Laws of South Dakota

 South Dakota alcohol laws can be unclear.
-This is true in other states as well.
+This is true in other states.
 What do the laws really mean?
 How do they apply?
 Knowing this takes legal training.
 Lawyers study it for years.
 A mistake could be bad.
 So don’t rely on this site.
 Nor on any other site.

 South Dakota is a big state.
 As a result, alcohol attitudes and practices vary.
-Therefore, it’s generally a good idea to select a lawyer from your locale.
+So it’s a good idea to select a lawyer from your locale.

-After reading this web page you now know by far more about South Dakota than most residents of the state.
-Congratulations!
+After reading this web page, you now know by far more about South Dakota than most residents of the state.
+Kudos!